angelinazarkova/Sugarscape/README.md

 Cellular automata with Agents.jl

-The Sugarscape comes from the book Growing Artificial Societies, using the concept of Artificial Life and extending it to growing societies.
+The Sugarscape comes from Growing Artificial Societies (1996), where the concept of Artificial Life is used and expanded to Artificial Societies.

 Implemented in Julia.